unbun/cs4610-final-project/README.md

 3. Update video capture input (line 61) to the URL of the IP Camera

 ### Updating mbot firmware
 1. Plug in mBot ranger into computer and open up mBlock app.
-Upload the latest firmware to the bot
+Upload the latest firmware for the Auriga of the mbot Ranger ([Linked here](https://github.com/Makeblock-official/Makeblock-Libraries/blob/master/examples/Firmware_for_Auriga/Firmware_for_Auriga.ino))

 ### Running the script
 1. Run the python script in /brain: ```sudo python real_world_brain.py```